Donders-Institute/meg_headcast/README.md

 # meg_headcast

-The procedure for designing the initial 3D model of the scalp surface and aligning it with the coordinate system and the head localizer coils is implemented in `make_headcast.m`.
+The procedure for designing the initial 3D model of the scalp surface and aligning it with the coordinate system and the head localizer coils is implemented in `do_make_headcast.m`.
+To set up the MATLAB path, you can use `do_startup.m`.

 The 3D model of the scalp surface is exported to MeshMixer, together with the dewar and a number of auxiliary shapes (coils, binoculars, earflaps).
 In MeshMixer these are put together